 Atom is the smallest unit of matter that is composed of a positively charged centre termed as “nucleus” and the central nucleus is surrounded by negatively charged electrons.
 Even though an atom is the smallest unit of matter but it retains all the chemical properties of an element.
 For example, a silver spoon is made up of silver atoms with few other constituents.
 A silver atom obtains its properties from tiny subatomic particles that it is composed of.

 Atoms are further arranged and organized to form larger structures known as molecules.
 Atoms, molecules adhere to the general chemistry and physics rule even when they are part of living breathing human body.
-Let us study atoms and molecules to further understand how the atoms react, behave and interact in cells form an essential part of living and nonliving world.
+Let us study atoms and molecules to further understand how the atoms react, behave and interact in cells form an essential part of the living and nonliving world.

 Structure of Atom